 Data from these evaluations and experiments go through a thorough review by experienced engineers and data scientists who assess whether the changes deliver the desired benefit to the people who use our products.
 Features are also reviewed to ensure that they adhere to our policies, including making sure that we are respecting the privacy of our users.

 The content you see in our news products is selected and ranked by algorithms.
 There are infrequent exceptions, which we communicate to users, when we create designated topical experiences.
-For instance, members of the Google News team may create experiences for temporary topics or major events such as an awards show, a major sports event like the World Cup or an election.
+For instance, our team may create experiences for temporary topics or major events such as an election, an awards show, or a major sports event like the World Cup.
 The team may determine the structure within the topics and, in specific cases like the Oscars, highlight specific content, such as multimedia, to enhance the experience.
 The news results you see within these experiences are selected and ranked by algorithms.